+COUNTY of Los Angeles Department of Children and Family Services Prevention and Aftercare Program Manager 425 Shatto Place Los Angeles, CA 90012

-- signature page of the subcontract.
-This tax Identification Number shall not be identical to the Contractor's Tax Identification Number. - 8.40.8.4 Contractor shall provide County Program Manager with copies of all executed subcontracts after County Program Manager's approval. - 8.40.9 No subcontract shall alter in any way any legal responsibility of Contractor to County.
-Contractor shall remain responsible for any and all performance required of it under this Contract, including, but not limited to, the obligation to properly supervise, coordinate and perform all work required hereunder. - 8.40.10 Notwithstanding any other provision of this Contract, the parties do not in any way intend that any person or entity shall acquire any rights as a third party beneficiary of this Contract.
+- 8.40.9 CONTRACTOR shall obtain the following from each subcontractor before any subcontractor employee may perform any work under any subcontract to this Contract.
+CONTRACTOR shall maintain and make available upon request of COUNTY Program Manager all the following documents: - 8.40.9.1 An executed Exhibit G2 CONTRACTOR'S Employee Acknowledgment and Confidentiality Agreement, executed by each subcontractor and each of subcontractor's employees approved to perform work hereunder. - 8.40.9.2 Certificates of Insurance which establish that the subcontractor maintains all the programs of insurance required by Section 8.25, Insurance Coverage Requirements, of this Contract. - 8.40.9.3 The Tax Identification Number of the subcontracting agency to be placed on the signature page of the subcontract.
+This tax Identification Number shall not be identical to the CONTRACTOR'S Tax Identification Number. - 8.40.9.4 CONTRACTOR shall provide COUNTY Program Manager with copies of all executed subcontracts after COUNTY Program Manager's approval. - 8.40.10 No subcontract shall alter in any way any legal responsibility of CONTRACTOR to COUNTY.
+CONTRACTOR shall remain responsible for any and all performance required of it under this Contract, including, but not limited to, the obligation to properly supervise, coordinate and perform all work required hereunder.

+8.40.11 Notwithstanding any other provision of this Contract, the parties do not in any way intend that any person or entity shall acquire any rights as a third party beneficiary of this Contract.

-8.41 Termination for Breach of Warranty to Maintain Compliance with County's Child Support Compliance Program
+8.41 Termination for Breach of Warranty to Maintain Compliance with COUNTY'S Child Support Compliance Program

-8.41.1 Failure of the Contractor to maintain compliance with the requirements set forth in Paragraph 8.14 (Contractor's Warranty of Adherence to County's Child Support Compliance Program) shall constitute default under this Contract.
-Without limiting the rights and remedies available to the County under any other provision of this Contract, failure of the Contractor to cure such default within ninety (90) calendar days of written notice shall be grounds upon which the County may terminate this Contract pursuant to Paragraph 8.43 (Termination for Default) and pursue debarment of the Contractor, pursuant to County Code Chapter 2.202.
+8.41.1 Failure of the CONTRACTOR to maintain compliance with Section the requirements set forth in 8.14 (CONTRACTOR'S Warranty of Adherence to COUNTY'S Child Support Compliance Program) shall constitute default Without limiting the rights and under this Contract. remedies available to the COUNTY under any other provision of this Contract, failure of the CONTRACTOR to cure such default within ninety (90) calendar days of written notice shall be grounds upon which the COUNTY may terminate this Contract pursuant to Section 8.43 (Termination for Default) and pursue debarment of the CONTRACTOR, pursuant to COUNTY Code Chapter 2.202.